AnkushNakaskar/spark_examples/Spark_FAQ.md

        Spark can avoid the shuffle.
 Experiment with some of your data and try partitioning beforehand to see if you can notice the increase in speed when performing those joins
        ```
+ * How reading the dataset has various approaches ?
+   * Read modes specify what will happen when Spark does come across malformed records
+   * ```
+       Read mode Description
+       permissive    -> Sets all fields to null when it encounters a corrupted record and places all corrupted records in a string column called _corrupt_record
+       dropMalformed -> Dropstherowthatcontainsmalformedrecords
+       failFast      -> Fails immediately upon encountering malformed records
+     ```